luizgh/sigver_wiwd/Readme.md

 # Datasets

-To faciliate further research, we are also making available the features extracted for each of the four datasets used in this work (GPDS, MCYT, CEDAR, Brazilian PUC-PR), using the models SigNet, SigNet-F (with lambda=0.95) and SigNet-SPP-300dpi.
+To facilitate further research, we are also making available the features extracted for each of the four datasets used in this work (GPDS, MCYT, CEDAR, Brazilian PUC-PR), using the models SigNet, SigNet-F (with lambda=0.95) and SigNet-SPP-300dpi.

  |Dataset | SigNet | SigNet-F | SigNet-SPP-300dpi
  | --- | --- | --- | --- |